Learn how we’re keeping you and our staff safe when providing assistance during the pandemic.

 We are committed to making our service accessible and inclusive.
 Here is some useful information to help you plan your journey with us.

-We support the rail industry Passenger Assist scheme and our team will be happy to help you book your journeys for anywhere on the network:
+We support the rail industry Passenger Assist scheme and our team are there to help you book assistance for your journey anywhere on the network.

 - Next Generation Text: 18001 0800 024 8997